grannycart/by-sound-alone_source/README.md

-# Manuscript Draft --- A Novel With Some Submarines In It (pre-release version)
+# Manuscript Draft --- A Novel With Some Submarines In It (Beta version)
 * By Mark Torrey